robertgshaw2-neuralmagic/nm_projects/Ultralytics-Sparsify-README.md

 - **Pruning** systematically removes redundant weights from a network
 - **Quantization** reduces model precision by converting weights from `FP32` to `INT8`

-**Pruning** and **Quantization** work best when performed with access to training data that allows the model to slowly adjust to the new optimization space as the pathways are removed or become less precise.
+Pruning and Quantization work best when performed with access to training data that allows the model to slowly adjust to the new optimization space as the pathways are removed or become less precise.
 We descibe the key training-aware sparsity algorithms below.
-For more details on the concepts behind pruning and quantization, follow along on the following [blog](https://neuralmagic.com/blog/pruning-overview/).

 #### :scissors: Pruning: GMP